Water forms the arteries of the planet.

 I aim to align my research approach with the spirit of “re-wilding”, by searching for methods to experience different “data sets” by adopting a non-anthropocentric viewpoint and implementing methods derived from my artistic practice.
 Re-wilding Water Data attempts to shift towards embodied methods that encourage the emergence of a deeper awareness, through durational, process-led enactments.

-My methods will differ from water monitoring methods employed by official environmental bodies and scientists, which can often take a quantifying approach.
-I wish to entangle the orientation and end-points of some of these methods, with a more poetic, sensorial and eco-holistic set of tactics that explore not just how we ‘gather’ such data but the methods by which we process and collectively experience it.
+I wish to entangle the orientation and end-points of some of the existing water monitoring methods, with a more poetic, sensorial and eco-holistic set of tactics that explore not just how we ‘gather’ such data but the methods by which we process and collectively experience it.

 My primary way into this is through processes of listening.
 One example being durational, underwater listening with hydrophones.
 I aim to create shared listening experiences through a series of participatory ‘Deep Listening Walks‘.